seanfisk/mastering-eos/manual/index.rst

    The poster is visible in the CIS Architecture Lab and is also available `as a PDF <mastering-eos-poster.pdf>`_.

+   **Student contribution to Mastering EOS is encouraged!** Please see the section :doc:`contributing` for more information.

 **Contents:**

 .. toctree::